 The American Dental Association conducted a survey of dental fees in 2013 that found comprehensive braces treatment for adolescents ranged from $4,685 to $6,500.
 The cost for an adult’s comprehensive treatment was slightly higher, ranging from $4,800 to $7,135.
 There is a large range because there are multiple factors that make up a treatment plan with braces.
 Therefore, the cost of each plan will vary greatly from patient to patient.
 Some of the factors that help to determine the cost of your treatment may include:

-Dental insurance can often cover part of the cost but will vary from plan to plan.
-Therefore, it is best to check with your insurance provider to determine what your out of pocket expense may be.
 We work with orthodontic financing companies that offer a range of flexible payment options for qualified applicants.
 We also accept cash, check, Visa®, MasterCard®, American Express®, and Discover® credit cards.
 At Murphy Orthodontics, we believe that you should have access to a healthy and beautiful smile, so we will work with you to find the best payment solution.

 What Other Types of Braces Are Available?